STAT545-UBC-hw-2019-20/stat545-hw-Sihaoyu1220/hw01/hw01_gapminder.md

 ![](hw01_gapminder_files/figure-markdown_github/figs-1.png)

 The change in GDP per capita over time for each country can also be summarized by number.
-As shown in Table 1, Singapore in Asia had the greatest increase in GDP per capital over 55 years, followed by Norway in Europe.
-Singapore had an increase of 44828.04 in GDP per capital, while Norway increased 39261.77.
-As we have already seen that Kuwait in Asia had a huge decrease in GDP per capital for about 61075.3631, followed by Haiti in Americas with 638.7298 decrease in GDP per capital over 55 years.

 <table>
 <caption>